-A student who engages in unexcused absences may be considered truant as per state law, Neb.
-Rev. Stat.
+A student who engages in unexcused absences may be considered truant as per state law, Neb.Rev.
+Stat.
 79-201.
 Truancy is a violation of school rules.
-The consequence of such action will be the following: first offense - make up the amount of time missed; second offense - one (1) day of in school or out of school suspension; third offense - three (3) day out of school suspension; fourth and each subsequent offense - five (5) day out of school suspension.
+The consequence of such action will result in the student making up the amount of time missed from the class period(s).
 Students who leave the school premises without permission during the school day will be considered truant.